fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

 ### Setup Control Point using JavaScript SDK

-Aperture JavaScript allows you to set a control point manually.
-Aperture Client instance is created earlier in the code which is not discussed in this guide.
+The Aperture JavaScript SDK allows you to set a control point manually.
+Aperture Client instance is creation is not discussed in this guide.
 Detailed information about Aperture JavaScript SDK can be found in [Manually setting feature control points using JavaScript SDK](/integrations/sdk/javascript/manual.md)

 ```typescript